arethasamuel/BerkeleyMachineLearning/README.md

 Age Influence: Students, who typically fall into younger age groups, may have lifestyles that align with higher coffee consumption.
 This likely contributes to younger drivers being more inclined to accept coffee coupons.

 Occupation Influence: Occupations that demand higher levels of alertness or long working hours—such as healthcare workers, drivers, or those in technical roles—could naturally correlate with a higher acceptance rate for coffee coupons.
 These individuals may view coffee as a necessity to stay focused and energized.

+**Next Steps and Recommendations**
+Further analysis recommendations for coupons and general improvements:

+ 1. Income and  Coupon Acceptance:
+     - Investigate the relationship between income levels and coffee coupon acceptance.
+Create visualizations (histograms, box plots) to see if there's a correlation.
+     -  Compare acceptance rates for different income brackets.

+ 2. Combine Multiple Factors:
+     -  Instead of analyzing factors in isolation, create more complex group comparisons.
+For instance:
+     - Young students who visit coffee shops frequently.
+     -  Middle-aged healthcare workers with high income visiting coffee shops less often.

+ 3. Time-Based Analysis (If Available):
+      - If you have timestamps for coupon usage, analyze acceptance rates over time (day of the week, time of day, month).
+      - Are there specific times when people are more or less likely to use coffee coupons?